 Denmark has two autonomous constituent countries – the Faroe Islands and Greenland.
 Considering these two regions, the total area of Denmark comes up to 2,210,579 km sq.

 No place in Denmark is more than 50 km (30 miles) from the sea.
-This, combined with diverse cuisine that the country has to offer, has attracted many expats over the years who have sought to quench their never-ending thirst of sea and good food.
+This, combined with diverse cuisine that the country has to offer, has attracted many expats over the years.
+They have sought to quench their never-ending thirst of the sea and good food.

-The Danes have this wonderful word called ‘Hygge’ – it is used to describe the feeling of being comfortable and cosy with others or by yourself.
+The Danes have this wonderful word called ‘Hygge’ – it is used to describe the feeling of being comfortable and cozy with others or by yourself.
 It implies relaxation and contentment.